Faro . Algarve . Portugal

 This competition is open to:

 1.1.
-Competitors may participate in one or more of the following CATEGORIES:
+Competitors may participate in one or both of the following CATEGORIES:

 1.2.
 There are four age LEVELS:

 1.3.
-In the Duet/Trio and Group Categories the age of the oldest competitor determines the level in which the group competes.
+In the Duet/Trio and Group Category the age of the oldest competitor determines the level in which the duet/trio competes.

 1.4.
-The organisation reserves the right to alter the groups, in accordance with the number of dancers in competition, joining two groups together or to divide a group with many competitors into two.
+The organisation reserves the right to alter the levels, in accordance with the number of dancers in competition, joining two levels together or dividing a level with many competitors into two.

 2.1.
 SOLOIST (S) category

-Selected candidates will be announced until the end of January 2019.
-They must complete their registration until 16th February 2019.
+Selected candidates will be announced at the beginning of February 2023.
+They must complete their registration until 15th February 2023.

 Competitors must perform two different choreographies: